MicrosoftEdge/MSEdgeExplainers/URLProtocolHandler/explainer.md

 ### Non user-initiated navigation attempt

 Similar to our recommendation for iframes above, we believe opening apps on non user-initiated navigation should be disallowed to prevent user confusion (e.g.: why does navigating to a website open an app?) and popup clutter.

+### App updates and handler registration

+Handler registrations must be synchronized with the latest manifest version provided via app update.
+The expected behavior of this scenario is:

+1) An update that adds new handlers triggers handler registration (separate from app installation).
+2) An update that removes handlers triggers handler unregistration (separate from app uninstallation).

+Failing to account for handlers removed from a manifest during an app update would leave untracked handlers on a machine and have privacy and security implications.

 ## PWA Launch and Context Passing